dmuiX/FirmwareUpgradeOpenWRT/README.md

 # FirmwareUpgradeOpenWRT
-- A short bash script to run a firmware Upgrade on an OpenWRT-Router
+- A short bash script to run a firmware upgrade on an OpenWRT-Router
 - Just run it with ./FirmwareUpgrade.sh
 - It asks for a downloadlink and for the sha256sums file
 - Both can be found here: https://downloads.openwrt.org/releases/18.06.2/targets/ramips/mt7621/